RedHatProductSecurity/trestle-demo/markdown/catalogs/nist_rev5_all/ia/ia-8.1.md

 ## Control Statement

-Accept and electronically verify Personal Identity Verification-compliant credentials from other federal agencies.
+The information system accepts and electronically verifies Personal Identity Verification (PIV) credentials from other federal agencies.

+## Control Objective

+Determine if the information system:

+- \[IA-8(1)[1]\] accepts Personal Identity Verification (PIV) credentials from other agencies; and

+- \[IA-8(1)[2]\] electronically verifies Personal Identity Verification (PIV) credentials from other agencies.

 ## Control guidance

-Acceptance of Personal Identity Verification (PIV) credentials from other federal agencies applies to both logical and physical access control systems.
-PIV credentials are those credentials issued by federal agencies that conform to FIPS Publication 201 and supporting guidelines.
-The adequacy and reliability of PIV card issuers are addressed and authorized using [SP 800-79-2](#10963761-58fc-4b20-b3d6-b44a54daba03).
+This control enhancement applies to logical access control systems (LACS) and physical access control systems (PACS).
+Personal Identity Verification (PIV) credentials are those credentials issued by federal agencies that conform to FIPS Publication 201 and supporting guidance documents.
+OMB Memorandum 11-11 requires federal agencies to continue implementing the requirements specified in HSPD-12 to enable agency-wide use of PIV credentials.

-## Control assessment-objective

-Personal Identity Verification-compliant credentials from other federal agencies are accepted;
-Personal Identity Verification-compliant credentials from other federal agencies are electronically verified.